 Akagami no Shirayuki-hime, literally translated as Snow White with the Red Hair, isn’t just your average story of romance between a normal girl and a high profile man because what makes the series more special is the fact there is no definite confession between the two, but they seem to enjoy their relationship and respect one another.
 Zen is just a good example of a male protagonist who gives importance to a woman and proves that there is no hindrance in every relationship whether it could be labeled as friends or in a romantic way, as long as both parties understand and trust each other.
 More importantly, their couple shows that the difference in social status is not a major opposition in a happy relationship.

 Shirayuki might be the best character in the series.
-I rarely see a young girl who is brave enough to wander in the forest even in the late night and I can see she is not afraid of it.
+I can rarely see a young girl who is brave enough to wander in the forest even in the late night, and I can see she is not afraid of it.
 She can be truly independent and can decide for herself, too.
 I think her characterization as a female protagonist is a notable factor throughout the series.
-I can also see that she has a little resemblance to Yona from the series Akatsuki no Yona, not only because they both have a gorgeous red hair, but because they mirror a complete image of a true-blooded heroine, and that’s the best part I like about them.
+I can also see that she has a little resemblance to Yona from the series Akatsuki no Yona not only because they both have gorgeous red hair, but because they mirror a complete image of a true-blooded heroine, and that’s the best part I like about them.